Northern Sky Narrowband Survey: Instruments

 Array of the Northern Sky Narrowband Survey containing H-alpha and continuum instruments Array of the Northern Sky Narrowband Survey containing H-alpha and continuum instruments

-HII instruments (3 and 4; the four smaller lenses) and the continuum cameras (5a to 5c; the three large lenses).
+Hα instruments (3 and 4; the four smaller lenses) and the continuum cameras (5a to 5c; the three large lenses).

 Array of the Northern Sky Narrowband Survey containing [OIII] and [SII] instruments Array of the Northern Sky Narrowband Survey containing [OIII] and [SII] instruments

-OIII and SII instruments (3 × 6a and 3 × 6b).
+[OIII] and [SII] instruments (3 × 6a and 3 × 6b).

-RSS feed RSS feed Imprint
+RSS feed RSS feed News Imprint